porink0424/reversi-bot/README.md

 cargo generate --git https://github.com/rustwasm/wasm-pack-template
 ```

-we created a new Rust project with wasm-pack template.
-Here we deleted `.git` and reinitialized it.
+I created a new Rust project with wasm-pack template.
+Here I deleted `.git` and reinitialized it.

-At the time we implemented some logics in Rust, we ran:
+At the time I implemented some logics in Rust, I ran:

 ```
 wasm-pack build --target web
 ```

 to compile Rust code into wasm with `build_and_copy.sh`.
-Then, we copied `./pkg` to `./www/src/pkg`.
-Now we can use wasm functions in JS.
+Then, I copied `./pkg` to `./www/src/pkg`.
+Now I can use wasm functions in JS.
 It is a bit tricky, but it works.

-## What We Left
+## What I Left

 - Improve UI (e.g. durable with the change of the window size, button sizes, etc.)
 - Use multithreading in Rust

-## What We Struggled With
+## What I Struggled With

 - When we use `rand` crate in wasm, we need to specify the `features` in `Cargo.toml` like: